Kernix13/beginner-git-commands/README.md

 ## Pushing your local files to an empty repo

 Here are the commands followed by a brief definition.
 Make sure to know these because they are used for other sections in this file.
 By the way, you need to make changes to your files or create a file before running `git add .` unless you already have files in your project folder.

-Got to GitHub and create an empty repo, meaning don't initialize it by adding a README file.
+Go to GitHub and create an empty repo, meaning don't initialize it by adding a README file.
 Then back in Git Bash or VS Code run:

 ```
 git init